Aliiatt/Projects-/devops/hands-on/Kubernetes/S9-kubernetes-12-pod-scheduling/README.md

 kubectl delete -f clarus-deploy.yaml
 ```

 - The `IgnoredDuringExecution` part of the names means that similar to how nodeSelector works, if labels on a node change at runtime such that the affinity rules on a pod are no longer met, the pod continues to run on the node.
-In the future, the Kubernetes community plans to offer `requiredDuringSchedulingRequiredDuringExecution` which will be identical to `requiredDuringSchedulingIgnoredDuringExecution` except that it will evict pods from nodes that cease to satisfy the pods' node affinity requirements.

 ## Part 6 - Pod Affinity